 For the UV-based high-level disinfection technology referred to above, soil on the instrument compromises successful disinfection in a different way.
 UV-C light rays, while proven very effective at destroying micro-organisms, can only be lethal if they reach the microbe.
-Soil becomes a shield - effectively an umbrella - protecting the virus, the bacterium, the spore from the UV-C light.
+Soil becomes a shield - effectively an umbrella protecting the virus, the bacterium, the spore from the UV-C light.
 While these machines can incorporate indicators and sensors that monitor the presence of UV-C light rays in the machine's chamber, they cannot give any assurance that the rays have reached microbes on the ultrasound probe's surface.
 The successful removal of soil present on a medical device is, therefore, an essential precursor for high-level disinfection by UV-C.

 Cleaning products and high-level disinfection products that come from different stables cannot guarantee a successful decontamination outcome.
-It is beyond any reasonable expectation of infection prevention teams and ultrasound

-Industry could be doing more to help healthcare professionals do what they do best, and patients need most. practitioners to judge that a combination of cleaning product and disinfectant can complement each other.
+It is beyond any reasonable expectation of infection prevention teams and ultrasound practitioners to judge that a combination of cleaning product and disinfectant can complement each other.
 Only scientific validation conducted in both laboratory and in use conditions can do this.
 If products come from different sources, the healthcare professional is forced to place their trust in multiple vendors' product claims.